Connect with us

 Hosemann wants to shun the term ‘Medicaid expansion.’
 Is he appealing to Gunn, Reeves?

 Lt.
-Gov. Delbert Hosemann believes a plea to Mississippians’ better angels ultimately will to expansion.
+Gov. Delbert Hosemann believes a plea to Mississippians’ better angels ultimately will lead to Medicaid expansion.

 Granted, Hosemann does not utter the phrase “better angels,” but listen closely and it is obvious that he is appealing to them.
 He also does not want to use the term “Medicaid expansion.”
 Instead, he would rather discuss everyday scenarios of working Mississippians who suffer, who die because they don’t have access to health insurance.

-Hosemann said legislation to provide that access will pass “when we start focusing on real Mississippians… who are really suffering who don’t have to be, who are dying leaving their motherless.
+Hosemann said legislation to provide that health care access will pass “when we start focusing on real life Mississippians… who are really suffering who don’t have to be, who are dying leaving their children motherless.
 I think we have a sense of values in Mississippi, and I think that will be energized by that discussion.”

 Hosemann recently was asked by a reporter about the possibility of expanding Medicaid.